 Students may add or drop courses without penalty during the drop/add period indicated in the Academic Calendar, provided the number of credits dropped is equal to the number of credits added.
-If drops/adds take place at differing times during the drop/add period, students will be charged or credited in accord with the College's tuition and refund policy.

-At the conclusion of the drop/add period, students will be refunded or charged based upon whether the total credits dropped equals the total credits added.
-If the net of the credits added and dropped does not equal, the student's account will be refunded or charged in accord with the College's Tuition and Refund policy indicated below.
+If drops/adds take place at differing times during the drop/add period, students will be charged or credited in accord with the College's Tuition and Refund policy.
+At the conclusion of the drop/add period, students will be refunded or charged based on whether the total credits dropped equals the total credits added.
+If the net of the credits added and dropped does not equal, the student's account will be refunded or charged in accord with the College's Tuition and Refund policy.
+After the drop/add period, no reduction in charges will be made for dropped courses.

-Fall and Spring Semesters (Regular and Late Start)
+Fall and Spring Regular Semesters

-Courses officially dropped from the first scheduled day of the semester through the fifth day of the semester will result in a 50% credit of tuition and fees -with the exception of the Registration Fee which is not refundable.
+Courses officially dropped from the first scheduled day of the semester through the fifth day of the semester will result in a 50% credit of tuition and fees.